-There were no transfer in 2021 and 2020.
+There were no transfer for the years ended December 31, 2022 and 2021.

-(w) Financial risk management
+(v) Financial risk management

-(i) Overview

-1) Credit risk
+- (i) Overview - 1) Credit risk

 Credit risk is that borrowers failing to make payments, including pre settlement risk and settlement risk.
 The settlement risk is the counterparties' violation, and the problem of their liquidity limit and procedure.
 The pre settlement risk is that during the period of deal, the counterparties cannot perform their obligation of the contract, resulting in the risk of loss.